artifice-idustries/docs/osc-dictionary.md

 **/stamp/remind**

 A simple heartbeat method.
 Returns a `string` that may help you to remember.
-(Who am I?
-24601!).
+"Who am I?
+24601!".